 - Environmental Forensics

-A relatively new field of study that emerged in the 1970s, environmental forensics applies scientific methods to investigate contamination of natural areas and the misuse of resources.
-Scientists reconstruct events with regard to the source, timing, type, and amount of chemical and other hazardous material releases.
+Environmental forensics applies the scientific method to investigate contamination of natural areas and the misuse of resources.
+Professionals reconstruct events with regard to the source, timing, type, and amount of hazardous material that has been released.
 They use this information to inform legal and regulatory agencies and assist in remediation efforts.

-Education level plays a large part in students' forensic science career options and salary potential.
-This section explores the job opportunities available to professionals with associate, bachelor's, master's, and doctoral credentials.
-You should note that while these occupations are accessible by meeting minimum criteria, employers prefer applicants who demonstrate higher levels of academic training and relevant experience.
+Education plays a large role in a student's forensic science career opportunities and salary potential.
+This section explores the job opportunities available to professionals with associate, bachelor's, master's, and doctoral degrees.

 Students who enroll in graduate programs build on their foundational skill set through specialized classes, leadership training, and research projects.
 They can pursue careers as information systems analysts and clinical practitioners.
-Professionals with doctoral credentials can qualify for tenured teaching positions at colleges and universities.
+Additionally, professionals with doctoral degrees can qualify for tenured teaching positions at colleges and universities.

 Associate Degree in Forensic Science

 Higher education institutions rarely offer two-year forensic science degrees.
-However, associate programs in criminal justice, legal studies, or paralegal studies can provide you with relevant skills.
-Degree plans total a minimum of 60 credits, which students complete in two years.
-Some schools deliver online tracks that accelerate degree completion, enabling distance learners to graduate in 18 months.
+However, associate programs in criminal justice, legal studies, and paralegal studies can provide you with relevant skills.

-You can access some entry-level positions with an associate degree.
-However, many popular careers, including police officer and paralegal, require additional training and state certification.
-Students often use associate programs as a springboard, taking advantage of low tuition offered by community colleges before transferring into a bachelor's program.
+You can qualify for some entry-level positions with an associate degree.
+However, many popular careers, including police officer and paralegal, require additional training and state licensure.
+Students often use associate programs as a springboard, taking advantage of the lower tuition rates offered by community colleges before transferring into a bachelor's program.

-These forensic lab workers gather samples and analyze tissue, body fluids, and other substances.
-They operate complex laboratory equipment (like cell counters and microscopes) and catalog results.
+These forensic lab workers gather samples and analyze tissue samples, body fluids, and other substances.
+They operate complex laboratory equipment like cell counters and microscopes and catalog their results.
 Working under the guidance of experienced scientists and laboratory managers, medical laboratory technicians also create official reports for police and criminal investigators.

 - Police Officer

-As general law enforcement workers, police officers patrol assigned areas and answer emergency calls.
-They protect lives and property by monitoring for suspicious activity and confronting offenders.
+Police officers patrol assigned areas and answer emergency calls.
 They also conduct traffic stops and gather evidence for civil and criminal investigations.
 Some police officers specialize in divisions like narcotics or homicide.

 Bachelor's Degree in Forensic Science

-By completing a bachelor's program in forensic science, you can gain access to a wide variety of occupations in law enforcement and scientific investigation.
+By completing a bachelor's program in forensic science, you can qualify for several law enforcement and scientific investigation occupations.
 Core classes include criminal procedure and evidence, criminalistics, and medical and legal investigations of death.
 Students learn to analyze fingerprints, firearms and toolmarks, and digital evidence.

-A typical undergraduate curriculum totals at least 120 credits, which students complete in four years.
-Accelerated online programs allow learners to obtain their credentials in as little as two years.
+A typical undergraduate curriculum requires at least 120 credits, which full-time students can complete in four years.
+Some accelerated online programs allow learners to graduate in significantly less time.

 - Forensic Science Technician

-Forensic science technicians assist law enforcement by collecting evidence and performing microscopic, chemical, and biological analysis.
+Forensic science technicians assist law enforcement by collecting evidence and performing microscopic, chemical, and biological analyses.
 Some technicians specialize in crime scene investigation, securing areas of interest and gathering samples.

 - Financial Examiner